Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.01.19    - version 1.0.0 =
+* Release       - First release of new Billmate Checkout for WooCommerce

 = 2020.12.11    - version 0.6.1 =
 * Fix           - Changed how we listen to hashchange in checkout (from jQuery to vanilla JS).
 Some stores could not complete purchase due to this.